paarthenon/variant/docu/docs/glossary.md

 title: 📑 Glossary of Terms
 ---

+## Domain

+TODO: Steal this from the intro of the previous version.

+## Exhaustive

+The term "exhaustive" refers to some control flow statement where every branch is handled.
+Variant's match functions are exhaustive until instructed otherwise.

 ## Match
  - [`match()`](api#match) - match a variant as an expression.
  - [`matcher()`](api#matcher) - match a variant in a builder pattern.